mcustiel/docker-configs/october-cms-sqlite/README.md

 # Running commands:

-Use docker-exec script like: `./docker-exec php artisan october:up`
+Use docker-artisan script like: `./docker-artisan october:up`

-**Note:** docker-exec requires php-composer, which you can find in: https://github.com/mcustiel/docker-configs/tree/master/composer